 So, what are the essentials in urology that every student should know before graduating from medical school?
 To answer this question, two urologists, Drs.
 Price Kerfoot and Paul Turek, surveyed hundreds of residency directors from different medical disciplines as well as graduating medical students, and analyzed and published what these stakeholders felt all students needed to know about urology.
 Based on this research, an essential curriculum for all medical students was developed by the AUA – a leader in providing quality, evidence-based urologic education – and is now available to all students.
 Through this innovative, standardized curriculum, it is the hope of this society that all students will learn the core principles and practices in urology that are important for every practicing physician to know and apply throughout their medical careers, regardless of their career path.

-Medical Student Curriculum
+Medical Student Curriculum: Core Content

 The AUA is a resource for medical students, residents, program directors and residency coordinators.
 For information on residency, fellowship programs, urology residency match and more resources for residents and program directors, visit our Residents/Residency page.